History of Belfast: The Troubles

 The post-war years were relatively placid in Belfast, but economic decline and sectarian tensions added to resentment among the Catholic population as widespread discrimination festered below the surface.
 Inspired by the American Civil Rights Movement, and Martin Luther King Jr in particular, Catholics and Protestants formed the Northern Ireland Civil Rights Association (NICRA).
 The NICRA's stated goals included equal housing rights, voting rights (one man, one vote), proportional representation and an end to job discrimination.
 Many unionists and loyalists feared the NICRA and similar groups were a front for a more subversive movement whose real aim was to destabilise the state of Northern Ireland.
 Citing examples like Michael Collins' Northern IRA campaign to undermine the Belfast government during the Anglo-Irish War, Protestants in the 1960s feared Catholics would attempt to topple the Northern Ireland government in hopes that the country would become a failed state, be severed from the United Kingdom and subsequently join with the Republic of Ireland.
 These fears were exacerbated as protest marches and demonstrations were organised across the country.
 One such march in August 1968 near Derry was violently broken up by the Royal Ulster Constabulary, and the melee was filmed and broadcast on the evening news.
 In the immediate aftermath, violence erupted across the country and sectarian rioting broke out in the city of Belfast.
 In response to RUC actions outside Derry, Catholic and Protestant students from Queen's University and other civil rights activists organised a protest against police brutality but the march was halted by loyalists spurred on by the Rev. Ian Paisley, who called for Ulstermen to stand up against "insurrection".

 The perceived one-sidedness of the police and the failure of the IRA to defend Catholic neighbourhoods of the city helped cause a schism in the IRA.
-The discord caused a split, with the older leadership continuing as the Official IRA and the a more militant Provisional Irish Republican Army (PIRA) firmed, headed by a new generation of Irish Republicans.
-The PIRA or "Provo's" subsequently launched an armed campaign against security forces, British infrastructure, the state of Northern Ireland as well as Great Britain.
+The discord caused a split, with the older leadership continuing as the Official IRA and a more militant Provisional Irish Republican Army (PIRA) formed, headed by a new generation of Irish Republicans.
+The PIRA or "Provos" subsequently launched an armed campaign against security forces, British infrastructure, the state of Northern Ireland as well as Great Britain.